Online Public Engagement Conference

 Building a Sustainable Food System in Newfoundland & Labrador

-In this time of climate crisis and food insecurity, we need to rebuild a system of sustainable food production in our province based on the health of our soil and our communities.
+In this time of climate crisis and food insecurity, we need to adapt and change our system of food production and food sharing in this province to restore ecological balance and health in our communities.

 This online conference was organized by Food Producers Forum, with support from the Faculty of Medicine and the Office of Public Engagement, Memorial University and CBC Radio & Television, to focus on how we can do this.

 THANK YOU to the Conference Organizing Team, CBC Radio & Television, our wonderful hosts and presenters, and everyone who attended the sessions.

 Ten representatives of local organizations focused on food production, food security and food justice have formed the NL-Food Action Network to address conference recommendations.

 Click on this LINK for conference presentation videos.